 For $130 this pad seems fairly expensive for what you get.
 While we liked the integrated pump, it adds weight that is unnecessary in a sleeping pad for backpacking.
 Many other pads that we reviewed scored higher and cost less.
-For this reason we can't say that this pad presents a very good value.
+We can't say that this pad presents a very good value.

 This contender was a joy to sleep on but a pain to carry.
-It is neither lightweight nor super packable and for this reason it scored poorly in our review.
+It is neither lightweight nor super packable and for this reason, it scored poorly in our review.
 We appreciate that it's made with durable materials and think that it's a good pad if you do a lot of car camping but still want a warm pad in the winter.
-It is great for winter base camping, but we would prefer a pad like the Therm-a-Rest NeoAir All Season that is just as warm but much more versatile.
+It is great for winter base camping, but we prefer other pads that are just as warm but much more versatile.

 — Jeremy Bauman